ebzzry/ebzzry.github.io/fkd/en/reflections.md

 - Would airplanes fly that fast if they flew like birds?
 Does humanity need to imitate it?
 Did humanity wait for the bird wing technology before deciding to fly humans?<br>

+- When Lady Fortune showers Earth with blessings, she does it at random times.
+  Most people would pick specific times to have a chance of receiving such good fortune.
+Successful people, however, show up all the time.<br>